zebware/orchesto-csi/README.md

 ## Preparation

-Clone our orchesto-csi repo [orchesto-csi](http://github.com/zebware/orchesto-csi.git)
+1. Clone our orchesto-csi repo [orchesto-csi](http://github.com/zebware/orchesto-csi.git)

-Update the configmap containing license.json in `orchesto/orchesto.yaml` with your license key.
+2. Add your license to `orchesto/license.yaml`.

-Create a new namespace in your kubernetes cluster
+3. Create a new namespace in your kubernetes cluster.

 ```sh
 kubectl create ns orchesto